scottish-government-design-system/designsystem.gov.scot/components/back-to-top/index.md

 We designed our back to top component so that:

-* it appears when the user scrolls past the fold on desktop and when the user begins to scroll on mobile
+* it appears when the user begins to scroll down the page
 * it is fixed in the lower-right of the browser window
-* the link text back to top says what the component does in plain English
+* the link text says what the component does in plain English
 * the background of the link is semi-transparent, so that it does not completely cover content beneath
 * the link is small so it does not cover important content on the page but large enough that the touch area can be easily tapped on mobile

 ### When to use this component

-Use the component on pages where:

-* the main purpose of scrolling up the page is to access common features found at the top of the page (for example, search or top level navigation)
+Use the component on pages where the main purpose of scrolling up the page is to access common features found at the top of the page (for example, search or top level navigation).

-* use on any long content pages and on all content pages on mobile
+It is particularly useful on any long content pages.

 ### Performance data